Master of Arts in Psychology, Marriage and Family Therapy specialization, 2012

 “Everyone at the University is very helpful and they all want the students to succeed!”

-“I decided to pursue my graduate degree because after investigating several different areas of psychology, I found my passion for family and couples therapy,” she says.
+“I decided to pursue my graduate degree because after investigating several different areas of psychology, I found my passion for family and couples therapy,” she said.
 “To pursue a career in this field, I needed the training and education I would receive from a graduate program.”

 University of the Rockies was close to a job she was working at the time, so it seemed like a natural fit.
-“After visiting campus and meeting a few staff members, I decided I liked the atmosphere.
+“After visiting the Colorado Springs campus and meeting a few staff members, I decided I liked the atmosphere.
 I was impressed with the caring each staff member demonstrated for the students, and was pleased with the night and weekend class offerings.
 Everything just fell into place.”

 “To anyone considering University of the Rockies, I advise speaking with as many students, faculty, and staff members as possible.
 Ask anything – you will receive an honest answer.
 Everyone at the University is very helpful and they all want the students to succeed!”